Miami Contractor Pleads Guilty to Employment Tax Fraud

-Axel Rafael Mercado pleaded guilty to one count of tax evasion before U.S. District Court Judge Patricia A. Seitz in the Southern District of Florida, the Department of Justice and the Internal Revenue Service (IRS) announced today.
-The court set sentencing for Jan.
-13, 2011.
+WASHINGTON – Reynaldo Orozco pleaded guilty to one count of filing a false tax return before U.S. District Court Judge Adalberto Jordan in the Southern District of Florida, the Department of Justice and the Internal Revenue Service (IRS) announced today.
+The court set sentencing for June 17, 2011.

-Wifredo A. Ferrer, U.S. Attorney for the Southern District of Florida, and John A. DiCicco, Acting Assistant Attorney General for the Justice Department's Tax Division, commended the IRS Special Agents who investigated this case and Tax Division Trial Attorneys Jason H. Poole and Matthew J. Mueller, who prosecuted the case.
+Wifredo A. Ferrer, U.S. Attorney for the Southern District of Florida, and John A. DiCicco, Principal Deputy Assistant Attorney General for the Department of Justice’s Tax Division, commended the IRS special agents who investigated this case and Tax Division Trial Attorneys Matthew J. Mueller and Gregory E. Tortella, who prosecuted the case.